Computer Use Policies

 Cranford Library card holders in good standing are eligible to make interlibrary loan requests.
 Books, talking books, and non-print media less than six months old may not be requested through interlibrary loan.
-Books owned by the library may be requested through interlibrary loan if there are as many reserves as copies owned by the library.
-The loan period for interlibrary loans is 14 days.
-An interlibrary loan may be renewed one time only and is subject to approval by the lending library.
+Books owned by the library that are more than six month old may be requested through interlibrary loan if there are as many reserves as copies owned by the library.
+The loan period for interlibrary loans is 21 days.
+An interlibrary loan may not be renewed.
 An interlibrary loan may be recalled at any time at the discretion of the lending library.

 The fine for overdue library loan items is $.10 per day per item.
 Any expenses incurred as a result of obtaining an interlibrary loan, except shipping costs, are payable by the patron.
 Patrons will be made aware of such charges before an interlibrary loan request is initiated.
 Any charges for lost or damaged interlibrary loan materials will be those specified by the lending library.
 Any delay in resolving these charges will result in the suspension of borrowing privileges with respect to both interlibrary loans and materials from the library's own collection.